ethereum/EIPs/EIPS/eip-draft_app_keys.md

 We suggest for instance to also add an `authorEthAddress` text  metadata field that can be used to authenticate message from the app, with for instance a sign challenge.

-### Application UID decomposition to get a BIP32 HD path
+### Applications UID decomposition to get a BIP32 HD path

-Since each child index in an HD path only has 31 bits we will decompose the domain's hash as several child indexes, first as hex bytes then parsed as integers
+Since each child index in an HD path only has 31 bits we will decompose the domain's hash as several child indexes, first as hex bytes then parsed as integers.

-If for the domain uid we use an `ENS namehash` of 32 bytes, 256 bits
+Let's focus first on the case where for the applications's uid we use an `ENS namehash node` of 32 bytes, 256 bits.

-e.g. `foo.bar.eth` gives namehash
+e.g. `foo.bar.eth` which gives the following namehash node: `0x6033644d673b47b3bea04e79bbe06d78ce76b8be2fb8704f9c2a80fd139c81d3`
-`0x6033644d673b47b3bea04e79bbe06d78ce76b8be2fb8704f9c2a80fd139c81d3`

 We can decompose it in several ways, here are 2 potential ways: